KibromBerihu/ai4elife/readme.md

    1) <font size ="4"> To install in virtual environment </font> <br/><br>

-       1) We recommend you to create virtual environment. please refer to [THIS](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) how to create virtual environment using conda.  <br/><br>
+       1) We recommend you to create virtual environment. please refer to [THIS](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) regarding how to create a virtual environment using conda.  <br/><br>
        2) Open terminal or Anaconda Prompt <br/><br>
        3) Change the working directory to the downloaded and unzipped ai4elife folder <br/><br>